LAnastasiia/big_integer/README.md

 # big_integer
-Implementation of BigInteger ADT using double-linked-list.
+Implementation of BigInteger ADT by double-linked list structure.